contagon/handbook/handbook/25-temple-and-family-history-work.md

 High councilors may help ward temple and family history leaders instruct ward temple and family history consultants.
 High councilors may be assisted by stake temple and family history consultants.

 The stake presidency may assign a high councilor to coordinate the stake’s efforts in indexing (see [25.4.3](25-temple-and-family-history-work.md#2543-indexing)).
-He or another high councilor may be assigned to oversee the work in FamilySearch centers (see [25.3.6](25-temple-and-family-history-work.md#2536-imageicon-guidelines-for-adaptationstudymanualgeneral-handbook0-introductory-overviewlangengidtitlenumber3titlenumber3-familysearch-centers)).
+He or another high councilor may be assigned to oversee the work in FamilySearch centers (see [25.3.6](25-temple-and-family-history-work.md#2536-ao-familysearch-centers)).

 ### 25.3.4 Stake Relief Society Presidency

 Under the direction of the stake president, the stake Relief Society presidency instructs and supports ward Relief Society presidencies in their responsibilities for temple and family history work.

-### 25.3.5 [Imageicon, guidelines for adaptation](https://www.churchofjesuschrist.org/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3) Stake Temple and Family History Consultants
+### 25.3.5 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Stake Temple and Family History Consultants

 Stake temple and family history consultants support temple and family history work throughout the stake.
 They serve under the direction of the stake presidency and one or more high councilors assigned to temple and family history work.